opengisch/pum-pitch/geopython_2018/PITCHME.md

 ![git workflow](assets/images/git_wf.png)

 Note:
-For code evolution's management, methodologies have spread widely and are universally accepted.
+For code evolution's management, some methodologies are universally accepted.
 One of the most used is code versioning.
 Software like GIT push the developer to work on a copy of the code, test the changes locally, and then merge the changes in the production code and push it back in the production repository.

 ---
 @title[DB evolution]